Home - Vegetables - Roasted Brussels Sprouts with Crispy Parmesan

 This post may contain affiliate links.
 Please read my disclosure policy.

-A simple, quick recipe for and totally delicious roasted Brussels sprouts topped with crisp Parmesan cheese.
+A simple, shortcut recipe for delicious golden-brown roasted Brussels sprouts with crispy Parmesan cheese.

 Photo of a serving bowl full of roasted Brussels sprouts topped with Parmesan cheese.

-Raise your hand if you’re a Brussels sprouts fan! (mine is up, just in case you had any doubt).
 When you’re craving roasted Brussels sprouts, you cannot beat them dusted with Parmesan and roasted until crisp and savory.
-This is an incredibly easy — and fast — vegetable side dish recipe you’re going to love.
+This is an incredibly easy way to cook them.

 Have you ever tasted Parmesan crisps, also called frico?
 They’re very tasty snacks made by heaping grated Parmesan cheese on a baking sheet and baking until it melts, which turns the cheese into lacy cracker-like discs.
 That’s kind of what happens in this recipe.